EESSI/docs/docs/adding_software/adding_development_software.md

 Installations in `dev.eessi.io` are done _on top_ of `software.eessi.io`.
 That means if your development build depends on some application that is already installed in `software.eessi.io`, then that will simply be used.
 However, if you need to add a new dependency, then this must included as part of the build.
-That means including an easybuild file for it, and adding it to the right easystack file.
+That means including an easystack file for it, and adding it to the right easystack file.

 #### Using commit IDs or tags for `--software-commit`